Joaquina Branco

-Joaquina Batista Branco (born 10 November 1962), more commonly known as Kina, was a Portuguese fashion designer and businesswoman.
-She was one of the most prominent figures in Portuguese fashion during the 1980s and 1990s, appearing on several magazine covers for over a decade.
-Having dressed the likes of Amália Rodrigues and Simone, she is recognized as one of Portugal's best designers.
+Joaquina Batista Branco (born 10 November 1962), more commonly known as Kina, is a Portuguese fashion designer and businesswoman.
+She was a prominent figure in Portuguese fashion during the 1980s and 1990s, appearing on magazine covers.
+She is considered one of Portugal's best designers, having designed clothes for Amália Rodrigues and Simone.

 Early and personal life

+Near-death experiences

-During her infancy, Branco had two near-death experiences, the first at just two and a half years old, when she had a cardiac arrest that left her without vital signs for 40 minutes (a death certificate was even issued), which was caused by measles that she had contracted during an outbreak in the village where he lived with her family, and the second at four years old, when she was shot in the head by her brother, who was playing with a loaded gun.
+Branco had two near-death experiences at an early age.
+At two and a half years old, she had a cardiac arrest caused by a measles outbreak which left her without vital signs for 40 minutes; a death certificate was issued, though she survived the incident.
+At four years old, she was shot in the head by her brother, who was playing with a loaded gun.

+Relationships

-Branco was still a child when she moved from her hometown in Beja to Greater Lisbon, where she met her future husband at the age of 14, with whom she married three years later, and with whom she had a son, Alexandre.
-A second relationship with Henrique resulted in another son, Mickael, but it was with Hélder Correia that she experienced another marriage, which lasted for several decades.
-According to her, the first marriage ended because "he was very jealous and did not have the economic power to keep me, while the second was also very jealous and had the economic power to monitor me without my knowledge", having secretly "recorded private conversations" between them.
+Branco met her future husband at the age of 14, after moving from Beja to Greater Lisbon.
+She married him three years later and had a son, Alexandre.
+According to her, the first marriage ended because "he was very jealous and did not have the economic power to keep me."
+A second relationship with Henrique resulted in a second son, Mickael, but separated as she claimed Henrique was "very jealous and had the economic power to monitor me without my knowledge," having secretly "recorded private conversations" between them.
+Her third marriage, with Hélder Correia, lasted several decades.